 The UK’s Financial Conduct Authority (FCA) has made it clear that the publication of LIBOR, the London Interbank Offered Rate, will cease.
 LIBOR, a benchmark interest rate at which major global banks lend to one another in the interbank market, is underpinning over $200 trillion USD of financial contracts.
 With the approaching end to LIBOR as an interest rate index, financial institutions and individuals or entities with loans that could be impacted need to understand what this change means in order to limit disruption and mitigate risk.

 LIBOR has been used globally as a benchmark to gauge funding costs and investment returns for financial contracts for more than 3 decades.
 It is used to help set the interest rates on many loans, swaps, bonds, credit cards, adjustable rate mortgages, and other products offered by financial institutions.

 Changing industry norms and LIBOR manipulation scandals are driving a shift away from LIBOR, causing interbank lending markets to become much thinner and the number of actual transactions upon which the rate is based to decrease significantly.
 That has caused regulators globally to actively advocate that markets move away from LIBOR to a more reliable index.

 PNC has a large team dedicated to this transition that is active in many industry working groups and closely engaged with market activities.
-PNC will provide further updates and new documents or amendments to existing documents to facilitate the transition as replacement reference rates are identified and implemented in the financial industry generally.
+For existing LIBOR-based loans and associated underlying derivative contracts maturing beyond June 2023 that do not contain adequate provisions addressing LIBOR cessation, PNC will contact clients to add or amend those provisions or to move to another replacement rate.

 The Alternative Reference Rates Committee (ARRC), an industry group convened by the Federal Reserve Board and the New York Fed, recommends using the Secured Overnight Financing Rate (SOFR).
 SOFR is considered a more robust reference rate than LIBOR as it is wholly based on actual transactions and represents an active daily market (over $800B in transactions).

 Although LIBOR and SOFR reflect short-term borrowing costs and are available in multiple tenors, they are calculated very differently:

 Loan documentation generally provides that if LIBOR is no longer available, the interest rate will be based on the Prime Rate.